 The algorithms implemented in this repo were developed by Ahlem Hajjem, Francois Bellavance, and Denis Larocque and published in a paper here.
 Many thanks to Ahlem and Denis for providing an R reference and aiding in the debugging of this code.
 Quick note, the published paper has a small typo in the update equation for sigma^2 which is corrected in the source code here.

-Note that training is slow because the underlying expectation-maximization (EM) algorithm requires many calls to the random forest fit method.
+Note that training is slow because the underlying expectation-maximization (EM) algorithm requires many calls to the non-linear fixed effects model, e.g. random forest.
 That being said, this implemtataion has early stopping which aborts the EM algorithm if the generalized log-likelihood (GLL) stops significantly improving.